 Without any doubt – let them watch.

 It is completely understandable if you have concerns regarding their productivity.
 However, there will always be some public events or personal issues that will catch employees’ attention.
 If they have already decided to watch the Games, they will find a way.
 Over 30% of the world’s population own a smartphone and if they are not relying on a company wireless signal, it is pretty hard to block these devices.
+But also, you can install time tracker software on their computer so you can see if they were productive or not.

 Another thing you need to keep in mind is that you hired your employees because you believed they could do the job.
 In a company in which everyone is aware of their responsibilities, an event that only happens every four years for two weeks is doubtfully going to throw off the productivity of your department or company significantly.